cs1302uga/cs1302-tutorials/components/components.md

    </table>

 1. The default size for the image in the ImageView container is 500x500 (even though the image says 300x300).
-   Do a quick google search for "500x500 images" and load one or two of the images to make sure the app is functioning properly. **Note:** The `Image` class only supports the BMP, GIF, JPEG, and PNG filetypes.
+   Do a quick Google search for "500x500 images" and load one or two of the images you find to ensure the app functions properly. **Note:** The `Image` class only supports the BMP, GIF, JPEG, and PNG file types.

 ## Creating a Custom Component